rpwagner/rpwagner.github.io/index.md

 ## Press & Videos

-This is a list of blog posts and news articles about me, or that I've contributed to, and videos of presentations, interviews, and training I've participated in.
+This is a list of blog posts and news articles about me, or that I've contributed to, and videos of my presentations, interviews, and training I've led.
 Overall, these are a good summary of my activities outside of astrophysics research and provide a chronology of my professional development.

 Jump to year: [2025](#2025), [2024](#2024), [2023](#2023), [2022](#2022), [2020](#2020), [2019](#2019), [2018](#2018), [2016](#2016), [2015](#2015), [2014](#2014), [2013](#2013), [2011](#2011)